Alabama lawmakers OK plan to build prisons with virus cash

 MONTGOMERY, Ala.
 (AP) — Amid a national debate over the use of pandemic relief funds, Alabama lawmakers swiftly approved a plan Friday to tap $400 million from the American Rescue Plan to help build two super-size prisons, brushing off criticism from congressional Democrats that the money was not intended for such projects.

-In a bipartisan vote that brought few dissents, the Alabama Senate voted 27-3 to approve the $1.3 billion prison construction plan, and to steer $400 million of the state's $2.1 billion from the rescue funds to pay for it.
-The House of Representatives accepted minor changes to the construction bill, giving the plan approval in a five-day special session.
+In a bipartisan vote that brought few dissents, the Alabama Senate voted 29-2 to approve the $1.3 billion prison construction plan, and 30-1 to steer $400 million of the state’s $2.1 billion from the rescue funds to pay for it.

+With legislative leaders standing behind her, Alabama Gov. Kay Ivey signed the bills into law.
+The Republican called the construction plan “a major step forward” for the prison system that faces federal court orders and a lawsuit by the U.S. Department of Justice.

+“This is a pivotal moment for the trajectory of our state’s criminal justice system,” Ivey said.

 Republican Sen. Greg Albritton said state officials are confident they can legally use the pandemic funds, and said the construction to replace many existing prisons will “go a long way” to addressing the state's longstanding problems in prisons.